UseKeyp/oauth2-server-redwood/packages/oauth2-server/README.md

 To run this repo locally:

-- Clone the repo and follow steps 2 & 3 above
+- Clone the repo and follow steps 2 & 3 above to setup the .env and nginx proxy
 - Run `yarn build:watch` in `/packages/oauth2-server`
 - Run `yarn rw dev` to start the app